What is Bell’s palsy?

 Bell’s palsy is temporary paralysis that affects one side of the face.
 The condition develops rapidly, peaking at 72 hours.
 Medical advice should be sought within this period, as medication for Bell’s palsy is most effective when started early.

-Having Bell’s palsy can be a worrying and confusing time as sufferers may initially fear that they are having a stroke.
+Having Bell’s palsy can be a worrying and confusing time, as sufferers may initially fear that they are having a stroke.
 If you are at all concerned that it could be a stroke then dial 999 immediately.

 The electrical impulses are combined with muscle re-education techniques to trigger a stretch reflex response in the facial muscles.
-This has the effect of either relaxing facial muscles that are over tense or firming facial muscles that have lost tone.
+This has the effect of either relaxing facial muscles that are over tense, or firming facial muscles that have lost tone.

-Botox for Bell’s palsy
+The benefits of CACI for Bell’s palsy

 Prices